google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 Note: you must include your custom code *after* including the Blockly library.

 ## Define and set a cursor
-We are going to extend `Blockly.Cursor` to make our new cursor.
-In your `custom_cursor.js` file add the following code.
+We extend `Blockly.Cursor` to make our new cursor.
+Add the following code to your `custom_cursor.js` file.
 ```js
 CustomCursor = function() {
   CustomCursor.superClass_.constructor.call(this);